lukassaul/phacades/README.md

 As data come in, our correlation matrix will grow.
 A relational database will be built and other higher order techniques of analysis embarked upon.
 While correlation is a powerful indicator, understanding that correlation is not causation and moving forward with understanding the reason for the correlation will take careful modeling.
-The end goal is for psychohistorical models to use this dataset as a training set.
+The end goal is for psychohistorical models to use this dataset as a training set, enbaling predictions and greater understanding of anthropological evolution aka psychohistory.